Sam’s Club lowers hot dog combo to $1.38

 “New lower price.
 Same great hot dog & drink combo.
 And the free refills are still flowin’,” Sam’s Club said on its website.
 “Frankly, it can’t be beat.”

-Douglas McMillon, CEO and president of Walmart, Inc., said Tuesday that the decision is meant to help “families stretch their dollars as we head into the holidays.”
+Douglas McMillon, CEO and president of Walmart, Inc., said Tuesday that the decision is meant to help “families stretch their dollars as we head into the holidays,” KETK reports.

 Costco offers the same combo for $1.50, a price that has remained the same since the deal was introduced in the mid-1980s.